thijoubert/chulapa/collections/_posts/2021-08-31-InformationBarriers-SharePoint.md

 # What are the principles of Information Barriers for SharePoint?

 According to [Microsoft documentation](https://docs.microsoft.com/en-us/sharepoint/information-barriers#enable-sharepoint-and-onedrive-information-barriers-in-your-organization), Content sharing in SharePoint follows these principles:
-- The site and its content can be shared only with users whose segment matches that of the site.
+- The site and its content can be **shared only with users whose segment matches that of the site. **
-- New users can be added to the site as site members only if their segment matches that of the site.
+- New users can be added to the site as site members **only if their segment matches that of the site.**
-- In the case where no segment is associated with a SharePoint site, a user can share an item to people who belong to compatible segments with his, even if those segments are not compatible with one another.
+- **In the case where no segment is associated with a SharePoint site, a user can share an item to people who belong to compatible segments with his**, even if those segments are not compatible with one another.

 Note that a SharePoint site without segments could be used to share content across the organization.
 Where this could be seen as a bypass of the organization's compliance policies, it can also be seen as an opportunity to have a common intranet for all.
 {: #myid .alert .alert-info .p-3 .mx-2 mb-3}